Euro zone bond yields steady after mixed PMI data | Technology

 "We think the ECB can be a bit more front-loaded than the Fed in cutting rates but they won't want to diverge too much," said Amanda Sundström, strategist at SEB.
 "Our main case is that the Fed will do something but the euro area is looking less strong than the U.S. and inflation is falling faster," Sundström added.

-The spread between U.S. 10-year Treasuries and German bunds , a gauge of the monetary policy divergence between the U.S. and the euro zone, was at 213 bps, just off its widest level since 2019 at 220.9 bps reached recently.
-Sundström said that the spread could widen further in the near term as the ECB is expected to move before the Fed, but in the longer run does not think the divergence will be as large as the Fed embarks on its own easing cycle.
+The spread between U.S. 10-year Treasuries and German bunds , a gauge of the monetary policy divergence between the U.S. and the euro zone, was at 208 bps, just off its widest level since 2019 at 220.9 bps reached recently.
+Sundström said that the spread could widen further in the near term as the ECB was expected to move before the Fed, but in the longer run did not think the divergence would be as large as the Fed embarks on its own easing cycle.

 Italy's 10-year yield was lower by 1 bp at 3.81%, and the gap between Italian and German bunds narrowed by 1 bp to 130 bps.
-Germany's two-year bond yield, which is sensitive to changes in ECB rate expectations, was flat at 2.97%.
+Germany's two-year bond yield, which is sensitive to changes in ECB rate expectations, rose 1.5 bps to 2.99%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)